 Sixteen months out from bariatric surgery, Castle Rock, Colorado, resident Pam Lundeen is feeling much lighter–100 pounds to be exact–and healthier.

-Denver Center for Bariatric Surgery surgeon Dr. Matthew Metz performed gastric sleeve surgery on Pam in November 2018 at Rose Medical Center.
+Denver Center for Weight Loss and Bariatric Surgery surgeon Dr. Matthew Metz performed gastric sleeve surgery on Pam in November 2018 at HCA HealthONE Rose.
 At the time of surgery, Pam, now age 54, was in poor health; she’d recently undergone a total knee replacement and she had terrible joint pain due to systemic lupus.
 While Pam struggled with her weight most of her life, the steroids she had to take led to her gaining 20 pounds a year, and as a result of her obesity, she was on oxygen for chronic obstructive pulmonary disease (COPD).

 “I had five wonderful grandkids (now she has seven) who wanted to spend time with me but I couldn’t function.
 I couldn’t play with them,” said Pam, who tried “every diet out there.”
 She scheduled an appointment with Dr. Metz, a former work colleague she trusted.
 At one of their first appointments, he shared a statistic that really resonated.